ethereum-optimism/optimism/ops/README.md

 ```
 docker volume rm ops_influxdb_data
 ```
-Or, after stopiing the project, clean up all unused containers and volumes.
+Or, after stopping the project, clean up all unused containers and volumes.

 **This step remove way more then just this project, please make sure you know what you're doing**
 ```